toyokumo/kintone-client/README.md

 ;; API token
 (auth/new-auth {:api-token "xyz..."})

-;; Basic authentication and passwrod authentication (auth/new-auth {:basic {:username "basic-username" :password "basic-password"}
+;; Basic authentication and password authentication (auth/new-auth {:basic {:username "basic-username" :password "basic-password"}
                 :password {:username "login-name" :password "login-password"}})

-;; Basic authentication, passwrod authentication and API token ;; In this case, the API token is going to be ignored, ;; and the basic authentication and the password authentication is going to be used.
+;; Basic authentication, password authentication and API token ;; In this case, the API token is going to be ignored, ;; and the basic authentication and the password authentication is going to be used.
 (auth/new-auth {:basic {:username "basic-username" :password "basic-password"}
                 :password {:username "login-name" :password "login-password"}